-For all existing dynasty leagues with a Week 8 trade deadline, the deadline has been moved to Week 9 in 2022 to reflect the 17-game schedule.
+For all existing dynasty leagues with a Week 8 trade deadline, the deadline was moved to Week 9 in 2022 to reflect the 17-game schedule.

 With our dynasty league total increasing, we want original owners to keep their teams and discourage owners from trading away future year draft picks unless you plan to continue in the league after the season.
 To trade future picks, owners are required to agree to pay for that year’s entry fees.
 To enable your ability to trade future picks, you must turn on the auto-renewal feature on your Apex account.

-This setting can be undone after the season if the team does not trade any future picks or has similar draft capital.
+This setting can be undone after the season if the team does not trade any future picks or has similar draft capital going into the season – the required draft capital cannot be acquired during the following season.
 Similar draft capital is defined by having 13 or more total “draft pick points” when adding up the value of your future draft picks:

 - 1st Round Pick = 10 points

 - 2nd Round Pick = 3 points

 To turn on future draft pick trading, go to the Apex Lobby and look for the Keepers header, and click Trading Rights.
 There, once you have renewed for this season, you can turn on auto-renewal.
 Please email us at firstname.lastname@example.org if you have any questions.